nullshaderion/Roblox-Star-Executor/README.md

 # Roblox-Star-Executor
 This is the first roblox executor that bypasses Byfron and its a level 7 keyless executor first ever uploaded to github, you need to disabled virus and threat protection for it to work because its a false detection.
 The reason it detects it as a virus is because it injects an exploit inside of roblox which is against TOS and makes windows anti-virus detect it.
+#If the executor doesnt open it either means that we're working on a way to bypass roblox's updates since our executor depends on it